-Firefighter Recruit Academy (rebudget balance):

-Rebudgets the balance of funding for Firefighter recruits to attend the Firefighter Academy for three months and for approximately one month of transition-to-shift schedules.
+General Non-Operating Fund: Firefighter Recruit Academy (rebudget balance): \$474,000 Rebudgets the balance of funding for Firefighter recruits to attend the Firefighter Academy for three months and for approximately one month of transition-to-shift schedules.
 The level of recruitments will continue to be high due to the number of current and expected vacancies/retirements.

-Fire Operations Training (limited-period, \$22,800 rebudget):

-Provides \$103,700 in new funding and rebudgets \$22,800 for nine Fire personnel to attend live-fire training courses.

-Training and Education Overtime (limited-period, \$101,000 rebudget):

-Provides \$120,000 in new funding and rebudgets \$1,400 for training and education to meet the State and National Training Standards for Fire Captain, Fire Engineer, and Firefighter/Paramedic.

-HazMat Training (rebudget balance):

-Rebudgets the balance of funding for training new HazMat team members in anticipation of retirements.

-Emergency Medical Services Conference (limited-period):

-Provides funding for four staff to attend the premier emergency medical services (EMS) conference in Austin Texas.
+Training and Education Overtime (limited-period, \$101,000 rebudget): \$221,000 Provides \$120,000 in new funding and rebudgets \$101,000 for training and education to meet the State and National Training Standards for Fire Captain, Fire Engineer, and Firefighter/Paramedic.
+Fire Operations Training (limited-period, \$33,150 rebudget): \$136,800 Provides \$103,650 in new funding and rebudgets \$33,150 for nine Fire personnel to attend live-fire training courses.
+HazMat Training (rebudget balance): \$72 , 300 Rebudgets the balance of funding for training new HazMat team members in anticipation of retirements.
+Emergency Medical Services Conference (limited-period): \$29,800 Provides funding for four staff to attend the premier emergency medical services (EMS) conference in Austin Texas.
 Call for EMS make up approximately 70% of Mountain View Fire Department incident volume.

-City's Antique Fire Apparatus (rebudget balance):

-Rebudgets the balance of funding to support the maintenance and restoration of the City's Antique Fire Apparatus and other historical MVFD memorabilia.
+Tactical Paramedic Training and Equipment (rebudget balance): \$26,900 Rebudgets the balance of funding for two Fire personnel to attend tactical paramedic training and to purchase personal protective equipment.
+City's Antique Fire Apparatus (rebudget balance): \$8,600 Rebudgets the balance of funding to support the maintenance and restoration of the City's Antique Fire Apparatus and other historical MVFD memorabilia.

-Tactical Paramedic Training and Equipment (rebudget balance):

-Rebudgets the balance of funding for two Fire personnel to attend tactical paramedic training.